 The Alaska Department of Natural Resources completed an ADA accessibility survey of 123 sites in the state parks systems in 2002.
 More information about accessible parks can be found through the state’s Parks and Outdoor Recreation site.

-Likewise, the National Parks Service has put Mount McKinley in reach as well.
+Likewise, the National Parks Service has put the tallest peaks on the continent in reach as well.
 With accessible shuttles, parking and visitors centers as well as assistive listening services, the National Park Service strives to make the Denali National Park as accessible as possible given its place in the Alaska wilderness.